CyberPanther232/saltvault/ReadMe.md

 - Two-Factor Authentication (2FA): TOTP-based 2FA compatible with standard authenticator apps.
 - Secure Storage: Encrypted entries are stored in an SQLite database (configurable path).
 - Simple, self-hostable architecture: Docker Compose or local Python execution supported.
+- Notifications: Setup a SMTP server to send emails or a Discord Webhook for event notifications

 ---